 Breakfast for kids doesn't get much easier than this!
-This mango overnight oats recipe takes five minutes to prepare and can be served hot or cold.

 Who knew that mango could be so versatile?
 I mean, I even use it to make mango salad dressing.
 Seriously, it adds such a nice, sweet flavor and has a smooth texture that goes well with so much.

-If you are new to making overnight oats, the key is to let it sit for several hours before serving, which is why it's called 'overnight' oats.
+And if you are new to making overnight oats, the key is to let it sit for several hours before serving, which is why it's called 'overnight' oats.
 It might sound complicated, but it actually is so incredibly easy.

 Jump to:

-About This Recipe
+Why You'll Love This Recipe

 Dietitian Tips